 This guide isn’t here to provide any reassurances but only to paint a realistic picture of what you can expect to happen and how you can mitigate its effects.

 In most of the developed world, there are pieces of legislation in place to ensure your protection, such as EU directive 2019/1937 and 5 USC 1201 (a.k.a.
 Whistleblower Protection Act of 1989).
 Although the law may protect you, other circumstances surrounding your particular case may provide a number of other social consequences.

 The above is particularly true if what you’re blowing the whistle on is a political organization rather than a corporation that can only do so much to make your life difficult.

 To cut this short, it’s natural and perfectly normal to be nervous about blowing the whistle, even with all the laws that may protect you, depending on where you live.
 And if you aren’t, you’re probably unaware of how difficult life can be for you once you’ve decided to ring the proverbial bell.

-This introduction is made to serve as a warning that you should be vigilant and understand that blowing the whistle will likely haunt you in some form or another.
+This introduction serves as a warning that you should be vigilant and understand that blowing the whistle will likely haunt you in some form or another.
 To what extent your life is negatively affected by what you do depends on your decisions.

 If you’re committed to your task, it’s time to enter the planning stage.
 As simple as Hollywood makes it, whistleblowing can be a very challenging task.
 In general, three ingredients are required to execute it properly:

 Generally, how you plan this should take all three points into account.
 You need to be able to back up your claims with evidence, protect yourself from unsavory consequences, and understand what you’re getting into.